-If you are just trying to clean your dog's ears for the first time, then it's almost guaranteed that your dog is going to have an immediate reaction to the cleaner in his ears.
+If you are just trying to clean your dog's ears often for the first time, then it's almost guaranteed that your dog is going to have an immediate reaction to the cleaner in his ears.
 Firstly, it's cold, so it will surprise him.
 Second, it will feel a little scary because he doesn't know what it is.

 The usual reaction is that your dog will flip his head up, shake his ears, or otherwise try to escape the area.
 This will result in ear cleaner flying out of his head and all over you, your floor, and your walls.

-Choose a room that is easy to clean, like the bathroom, or keep your towel right there to catch the liquid as soon as your dog tries to raise his head.
+Choose a room that is easy to clean, like the bathroom, and keep your towel right there to catch the liquid as soon as your dog tries to raise his head.
 Or just use it to shield yourself.